 Configures Plug and Play and other PCI bus settings.

 The default is for the BIOS to control these functions.

-Don't change the resource settings, they're set to be handled automatically by the BIOS.
 If you have a problem after you install an expansion card, set "Reset Configuration Data" to Enabled to rewrite the ESCD.